DimitraMTsakiridou/THESIS-UltraLowPower-LoRa-Node/README.md

 ### 💻 Firmware & Security
 * **Protocol:** Developed a lightweight, custom Peer-to-Peer (P2P) communication protocol.
-* **Cybersecurity:** Shifted data security to the application layer, utilizing hardware-based **AES-256 encryption** and dynamic frame counters to thwart deliberate replay attacks.
+* **Cybersecurity:** Shifted data security to the application layer, utilizing hardware-based **AES-256 encryption** and dynamic frame counters to prevent deliberate replay attacks.

 ### ⚡ Performance & Energy Efficiency
 * **Energy-Neutral Operation:** The custom board records an average consumption of merely **261 μA** per 15-minute duty cycle.
 This ensures a theoretical battery autonomy of over 400 days.
 Coupled with a 5W solar panel, the system becomes completely energy-neutral.